-\boxtimes - The permittee/facility is currently using the eDMR data reporting system.
+The permittee/facility is not currently using the eDMR data reporting system.
+The permittee is required to register with the Department's eDMR system through MoGEM before the first report is due.

 PRETREATMENT PROGRAM:

 The reduction of the amount of pollutants, the elimination of pollutants, or the alteration of the nature of pollutant properties in wastewater prior to or in lieu of discharging or otherwise introducing such pollutants into a Publicly Owned Treatment Works [40 CFR Part 403.3(q)].